US retail spending in brick-and-mortar stores hit $5.15 trillion in 2021—the strongest growth rate the industry has seen since 2011.

 To keep up with demand, retailers are holding more stock than ever before.
 The average food retailer, for instance, has 33,055 stock-keeping units (SKUs).
 It’s no wonder the number of warehouses in the US has consistently increased year over year since 2013.

-Despite the balloon increases in inventory levels and warehouse storage, data shows that retailers aren’t doing a great job at managing their stock.
-Some 8% of small businesses don’t track their inventory.
-Another 14% do it manually using a pen and paper.
+Despite the ballooning increases in inventory levels and warehouse storage, data shows that retailers aren’t doing a great job at managing their stock.
+Only 6% of companies report full visibility into their supply chain.

-In this guide, we’ll share the benefits of tracking physical inventory, as well as how to do a physical inventory count for your retail store.
+In this guide, we’ll discuss the benefits of tracking physical inventory, as well as how to do a physical inventory count for your retail store.